refayathaque/devops-on-GCP-with-tf-and-github/README.md

 Tasks & notes:

 1. Hit service URL to make sure everything is working and the container returns a string ✅\
-   _Not using a custom "demo-1" container image, using "hello-world" from ready-to-containerize dir_
+   _Not using a custom "demo-1" container image, using some derivative of "hello-world" from ready-to-containerize dir (I say derivative because the service returns "Hello Docker World")_
 2. Configure tf and API Gateway OpenAPI `spec.yaml`, using [this](https://cloud.google.com/api-gateway/docs/get-started-cloud-run) as guide ✅

 ## _demo-2_